menu

 Park Rd is a remote neighborhood (based on population density) located in San Antonio, Texas.

-Park Rd real estate is primarily made up of medium sized (three or four bedroom) single-family homes.
+Park Rd real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes.
 Most of the residential real estate is owner occupied.
-Many of the residences in the Park Rd neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+Many of the residences in the Park Rd neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 In Park Rd, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Park Rd is very tight compared to the demand for property here.